Bryan Bulaga: Green Bay Packers

 During the 2012 NFL season, Bulaga injured his hip and in November was placed on season-ending injured reserve.
 The Packers decided to shift him over to the left tackle slot for the 2013 NFL season.

 Bulaga suffered a torn anterior cruciate ligament (ACL) during training camp workouts on August 4, 2013.
 He missed the entire 2013 season.

 In 2014, Bulaga had one of his finest seasons.
 Despite suffering an injury in week 1 to the Seattle Seahawks, he started and played in 15 of 16 games.
 Bulaga was instrumental in the offensive line giving up its fewest sacks (30) since the 2007 season and helped propel Eddie Lacy toward his second consecutive 1,000-yard rushing season.

 On March 10, 2015, Bulaga and the Packers agreed to a 5-year deal, worth just under $7 million per year.
 On November 29, 2015, Bulaga was sidelined with an ankle sprain.
 He was later declared inactive for Week 13 against the Detroit Lions.

 During Monday Night Football against the Lions in Week 9, November 6, 2017, Bulaga was carted off the field with a left knee injury.
 The next day, it was revealed that his left knee was diagnosed with a torn ACL, putting Bulaga out for the rest of the 2017 season.
 He was placed on injured reserve on November 18, 2017.

 Los Angeles Chargers

 On March 30, 2020, Bulaga signed a three-year, $30 million contract with the Los Angeles Chargers.
 He started 10 games in 2020, missing six games with a back injury.

 On September 17, 2021, Bulaga was placed on injured reserve with back and groin injuries.

 On March 15, 2022, Bulaga was released by the Chargers.

+On November 17, 2023, Bulaga retired from professional football.